 \section{Discussion}

 Figure~\ref{fig:energy_forecasts} provides an overview of the wide variation and diverse stakeholder interests within energy-related forecasting.
-This illustration demonstrates the breadth of the domain and shows that general-purpose benchmarks such as GIFT-EVAL \cite{Aksu2024GIFTEVAL} and FEV-Benchmark \cite{Shchur2025FEVBench} underrepresent energy-specific challenges by collapsing the domain into a single energy category.
-Our chosen categorization represents a deliberate trade-off between a dataset-level view, which would be too fragmented, and such a monolithic energy data category, which obscures distinct stakeholder perspectives and forecasting requirements.
-Our dataset selection, though limited to available open data, aims to bridge this gap between general-purpose benchmarks and the energy forecasting view.
-Future extensions could incorporate additional datasets to achieve broader geographic coverage, finer subdivisions within each data category.
-In particular, a finer-grained structure would allow to capture the heterogeneity within certain categories more accurately.
-Nonetheless, the fundamental insights presented here are unlikely to change substantially.
+It demonstrates the breadth of the domain and shows that general-purpose benchmarks such as GIFT-Eval~\cite{Aksu2024GIFTEVAL} and fev-bench~\cite{Shchur2025FEVBench} underrepresent energy-specific challenges by collapsing the domain into a single energy category.
+Our chosen categorization represents a deliberate trade-off between a dataset-level view, which would be too fragmented, and a monolithic energy data category, which obscures distinct stakeholder perspectives and forecasting requirements.
+Our dataset selection, though limited to available open data, aims to bridge the gap between general-purpose benchmarks and the energy-forecasting view.